Compliance with the September 2012 UK Corporate Governance Code

 All directors were subject to shareholder election or re-election at the 2014 AGM, as will be the case at the 2015 AGM.

 The strategic report sets out the performance of the company, the business model, strategy and the risks and uncertainties relating to the company’s future prospects.

-C2 Risk management and internal control systems
+C2 Risk management and internal control

 The Board sets the company’s risk appetite and annually reviews the effectiveness of the company’s risk management and internal control systems.
-The activities of the Audit and Group Risk Committees, which assist the Board with its responsibilities in relation to risk setting and management, are set out in the Audit Committee report and the Group Risk Committee report.
+The activities of the Audit and Group Risk Committees, which assist the Board with its responsibilities in relation to risk setting and management, are set out in the Audit Committee report and in the Group Risk Committee report.

-D1 Levels and elements of remuneration
+D1 The level and components of remuneration

 E. RELATIONS WITH SHAREHOLDERS

 The Board seeks to actively engage with both institutional and retail shareholders and a number of meetings were held in 2014.
 The chairman seeks to ensure that the Board are kept appraised of shareholder views.

 The AGM provides the Board with an important opportunity to meet with shareholders, in particular retail shareholders, who are invited to meet with the Board following the formal business of the meeting.